SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 The only trouble is this is a *good* thing, whereas in the *Three Body Problem* it is supposedly getting teed up as a bad thing? ("Physics does not exist" is some sort of incipient war on science or intellectuals in the story?)
+In macroeconomics it is a damn good thing the marxists and neoclassicals preach bogus economics, because no one should ever be forced to live in their "gold is currency" and "capitalism is revolutionary" fantasy universe.

+(Disclosure: I used to think "capitalism is the revolutionary force" was a fair enough theory.
+But a better grasp of neoliberalism has disabused me of this childish reading of marxism.
+Neoliberal capitalism has potential to persist on state life-support forever.
+F-o-r-e-v-e-r!!!
+How?
+UBI ya' sockcuckers!
+The revolutionary force, if there ever is to be one, has to be the spiritual capacity of people working together to overthrow tyranny and injustice.
+This is not "capitalism" by any definition.)

 This is at least a nice way to enjoy the scifi story, because I am unable to enjoy it much as a physicist myself.
 It is too fantastical, so not good